-Clinical Trial in Fibroadenoma (Benign) Breast Tumors
+Clinical Trial in Fibroadenoma (Benign Breast Tumors)

-We have completed prospective clinical trial in benign breast tumors in the Czech Republic, Germany and Israel.
-Between April 2009 and September 2012, data was collected from 60 procedures that were performed in four clinical sites in Prague, Czech Republic and Germany (two sites).
+We sponsored and completed a prospective clinical trial in benign breast tumors in the Czech Republic, Israel and Germany.
+Between April 2009 and September 2012, data was collected from 60 procedures that were performed across four clinical sites located in Czech Republic, Israel and Germany (two sites).
+The IceSense3 was used to conduct the cryoablation procedures.
+The primary endpoint was to create an ice ball which would successfully engulf the entire tumor, as seen using ultrasound imaging.
+Our inclusion criteria were patients over 18 years old with core biopsy-proven breast fibroadenoma between 0.5 cm and 3.0 cm.
+The expected probability of success was 88%.
 At the one-year follow-up, in 93% of the cases, the fibroadenomas no longer existed.
-A June 2015 publication highlighting the date, concluded that cryoablation of the fibroadenoma using a LN2 system proved efficacious and safe, while showing meaningful reduction in volume, palpability, pain and cosmetic satisfying outcomes.
+A June 2015 publication highlighting the data concluded that cryoablation of the fibroadenoma using a LN2 system demonstrated meaningful reduction in volume, palpability, pain and an improvement in cosmetic results from the procedure.
+No serious adverse events related to the IceSense3 system occurred during the clinical trial.